SAHAJ-BHADJA/FinNexus/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with Next.js, Horizon is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.
+Built with Next.js, FinNexus is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **34k+** members.
 It's a place where people help each other out.